||SELECTING WALKING SHOES

 3) Next, look for a shoe that is light weight and breathable.
 The last thing you want is the clunky heavy leather walking shoe.

 5) Go shoe shopping at the end of the day or after your walk when your feet may be slightly swollen.
 Also be sure to wear the same socks you will be wearing during your walks.
 This can make a huge difference in how the shoe fits.
 Try on both shoes.
 Your feet may not be the same size (really!).
+Also if you are walking long distances you may need to move up 1/2 to 1 full size to accomodate for foot swelling.

 6) Do not shop when you are in a hurry.
 Be sure to walk around the store for a few minutes on a hard surface.
 If the store has an objection to this, find another store.
 It is worth the effort to find the right shoe for you and it is worth spending a few extra dollars.